2026 Nations Championship: Format

 The Nations Championship consists of two geographic pools or conferences; the first, the European conference, consisting of the Six Nations; the second, the 'Rest of the World' conference, consisting of the Rugby Championship teams, plus Fiji and Japan.
-Over two international windows each team plays all the teams in the opposite pool once, three ties at home, three away.
+Over two international windows each team plays all the teams in the opposite pool once, with three games at home and three away.
 A cumulative north v south trophy will also be contested in this edition.

 The standard World Rugby points system applies; teams earn: